-Library resources are typically selected to support various curricula at the upper-level undergraduate level.
+Library resources are typically selected to support various curricula at the upper-level undergraduate and graduate levels.
 Material that does not support the curricula, may be purchased with the approval of the Library Director.
-Certain collections are developed to support targeted graduate programs offered by the University.
-Generally, the Library does not collect textbooks, duplicate copies of little used materials, new editions that lack substantial change from earlier editions already owned, or out-of-scope materials.
+Generally, the Library does not collect textbooks, duplicate copies of little used materials, new editions that lack substantial change from earlier editions already owned, or out-ofscope materials.